Belkin AC1800 Dual Band Wireless Modem Router

 We tested in an apartment environment surrounded by many 2.4GHz routers, so the 5GHz network allowed us to operate in a relatively clutter-free space.
 When we went up one floor, though, even the 802.11ac, 5GHz network had trouble keeping a connection.

-The AC1800's built-in ADSL2+ modem means you can keep your home networking setup neat and easy to troubleshoot as you won't have to play around with an external modem.
-The AC1800 actually sports a feature we haven't seen before, and that is a power adapter that has the Internet port located directly on it.
+The AC1800 actually sports a feature we haven't seen before, and that is a power adapter that has the modem located in it.
 This means that if your phone line is located near your power outlet, you won't have to run the phone cable all the way to your router; just plug it into the power adapter and the cable that already runs from the power adapter to the router will carry the ADSL2+ signal, too.
 The length of cord from the adapter is standard at about 2m.
-You still have the ability to run a phone cable all the way to the router if you wish.

 In terms of modem performance, the AC1800 recorded a download speed of 9.27Mbps in our Broadband Speed Test, and an upload speed of 0.83Mbps.
 Both are expected results from our test location.
 The connection, and the router overall, was stable during our prolonged test period of over one month, though the router features a self-healing feature that restarts the router at a pre-set day and time so that problems don't really have a have a chance to manifest.